mpi4py/mpi4py-fft/docs/source/global.rst

     u_{j_0/P_0, j_1/P_1, j_2, j_3/P_2} \xleftarrow[P_2]{3 \rightarrow 2}  u_{j_0/P_0, j_1/P_1, j_2/P_2, j_3} \\
     u_{j_0/P_0, j_1, j_2/P_1, j_3/P_2} \xleftarrow[P_1]{2 \rightarrow 1}  u_{j_0/P_0, j_1/P_1, j_2, j_3/P_2} \\
     u_{j_0, j_1/P_0, j_2/P_1, j_3/P_2} \xleftarrow[P_0]{1 \rightarrow 0}  u_{j_0/P_0, j_1, j_2/P_1, j_3/P_2}

+Note that in the first step it is only processor group :math:`P_2` that is active in the redistribution, and the output (left hand side) is now aligned in axis 2.
+This can be seen since there is no processor group there to share the :math:`j_2` index.
+In the second step processor group :math:`P_1` is the active one, and in the final step :math:`P_0`.

 Now, it is not necessary to use three processor groups just because we have a four-dimensional array.
 We could just as well have been using 2 or 1.
 The advantage